-The Trinity do exist in space and time, although it is difficult
+The triple deities (Trimurthis) do exist in space and time, although it is difficult

 to explain the nature of their existence, as well as their true

-potentialities as they belong to very high realms of creation.
+potentialities since they belong to the very highest realms of creation.
 In

-the human plane they exist beyond the mind as divinities of super-mind
+the human beings they exist beyond the mind as potentialities of

-although ignorance tend to put them in the form of human beings
+although in their ignorance people tend to consider them human beings

 with flesh and blood.
-From the experiences of some yogis and evolved
+From the experiences of adept yogis and

-ethereal aspect of pure energy and consciousness with dimensions
+ethereal aspect as pure energies and consciousness with dimensions

-beyond our imagination and comprehension, they assume physical form
+beyond our imagination and comprehension, they can assume physical form

 Are these gods different from each other?